 The Ins and Outs of EPAs course in Utrecht is designed to provide experienced educators and individuals having roles in curriculum development, coordination, and faculty development with hands-on experience to conduct workshops and courses focused on EPAs.

-- Truths and myths about EPAs
+- Truths and myths

-- Development of EPAs and EPA-based curricula in UME and GME
+- Development of EPAs and EPA-based curricula

 - Entrustment decision making as assessment of trainees

 - EPAs across the continuum of education and practice